ChatGPT-Goes-to-School/meal-planning-and-grocery-management/README.md

 ## Documentation

-For detailed documentation on the API endpoints and usage, refer to the [API Documentation](api-docs.md) file.
+For detailed documentation on the API endpoints and usage, refer to the Swagger documentation by accessing this url `http://localhost:8080/swagger/index.html` file.

 ## License